-4.1.7 Fuel Shut-Off Valve 1: Located on the bottom of left fuel tank.
+4.1.7 Fuel Shut-Off Valve 1: Located on the front of console.

 The fuel shut-off valve is used to shut off the fuel when the machine will not be used for a few days, during transport to and from the jobsite, and when parked inside a building.